• Skip to primary navigation

 Leave them to dry out before frying

-Step 3 β€” In the meantime, heat some oil in a skillet over medium.
-Cook the tortillas in small batches until they turn a light golden brown color.
-They should only take about 60-90 seconds, so don't stray too far from your skillet!
+In the meantime, heat some oil in a skillet over medium.
+Cook the tortillas in small batches until they turn a light golden brown color on each side.
+It should only take about 60-90 seconds per batch, so don’t stray too far from your skillet!

 Frying Totopitos in a Skillet of Oil.